 - 6-8 dried Asian chilies however many you use is totally up to you!

-- 1 tbsp peanut oil can use vegetable oil
+- 1 tablespoon peanut oil can use vegetable oil

-- 2-3 tbsp black bean sauce I urge you to make your own delicious homemade black bean sauce, but you can use commercially prepared if you prefer
+- 2-3 tablespoon black bean sauce I urge you to make your own delicious homemade black bean sauce, but you can use commercially prepared if you prefer

 - First, add the peanut oil to a cast iron pan and set your stove to high.
 Once the oil is smoking, cook your shrimp (quickly) until they just turn pink, about 1 minute.
 Remove and set aside for later.